 There are three Jewish sections in Oakland Cemetery.
 The oldest burial area, Old Jewish Burial Grounds, is part of the Original Six Acres.
 David Meyer, the head of Atlanta’s Hebrew Benevolent Society, acquired the lot in 1860.
 This section is the second oldest Jewish burial ground in Georgia (the oldest is Savannah’s colonial Jewish cemetery).
 Atlanta was a hub for Jewish settlers in the Southeast, so many graves in Old Jewish Burial Grounds show birthplaces from several different states, cities, and countries.

 Levi Cohen, the president of the Hebrew Benevolent Congregation (the Temple), acquired more burial space at Oakland in 1878.
-This land, now known as Jewish Flat and Jewish Hill, reflects the assimilation of the German-Jewish community into Atlanta society.
+This land, now known as Jewish Flats and Jewish Hill, reflects the assimilation of the German-Jewish community into Atlanta society.
 This area houses many statuary art and elaborate mausoleums, as well as gorgeous landscaping.

-Many notable Atlantans are buried in Jewish Flat and Jewish Hill.
+Many notable Atlantans are buried in Jewish Flats and Jewish Hill.
 The Rich brothers, Emanuel and Morris, were the founders of Rich’s Department Store, one of the largest retail department stores in the South.
 Julius Regenstein, a pioneer merchant, is also buried here.
 A World War I veteran, author, and activist that lived to be 102-years old, SGM James Garfield Eichberg, is buried on Jewish Hill.
 Jacob Elsas, the owner of Fulton Bag and Cotton Mill, and Joe Jacobs, a pharmacist who was responsible for first introducing Coca-Cola, are nearby eternal neighbors.

 In 1892, the Temple sold a portion of their land to the Ahavath Achim congregation, which was made up of mainly Russian immigrants.
 This section is noticeably different in design.
 Many of the Russian immigrants, being of modest means, tried to maximize their burial space.
 They did away with walkways and placed the graves very close together.